 If you wish to learn more about PT PMA companies, read our previous article about setting up a foreign company in Indonesia.
-The process usually takes 6-10 weeks in Bali and our consultants will handle the process completely.
+The process usually takes 2-10 weeks in Bali and our consultants will handle the process completely.

 The process of buying property in Bali

 As with setting up a PT PMA, Emerhub consultants are here to assist you throughout the entire process.
 Also, make sure to follow the land due diligence checklist when buying a property in Bali.

 Since foreign nationals (or even local companies) cannot acquire Hak Milik (land ownership, also called freehold), many foreign investors believe they have to use local nominees.

-Hopefully, we have managed to prove that it’s not necessary as you can acquire Hak Guna Bangunan and Hak Pakai through your own PT PMA company which is also the safest way to invest in property in Bali.
+Hopefully, we have managed to prove that it’s not necessary as you can acquire Hak Guna Bangunan and Hak Pakai through your own PT PMA company which is the safest way to invest in property in Bali.

 Examples of foreigners getting in trouble with their property investment in Bali